rasdani/chat-your-code/README.md

 TODO:
 - [ ] make better use of context window
 - [ ] play around with prompt
-- [ ] chat interactively on command line
+- [x] chat interactively on command line
+- [ ] look into how chat history is persisted
+- [ ] include metadata of source files (e.g. filname)